 NEIL CAVUTO, HOST: My next guest says that there are early indications that Cisco’s economic recovery may slowly be gaining momentum.
 Try telling that to investors, though, punishing the stock today because the company did not beat estimates.
 It ultimately dropped 6 percent.

-With us now from company headquarters, John Chambers, Cisco Systems president and CEO.
+With us now from company headquarters, John Chambers, Cisco Systems (search) president and CEO.

 John, thanks for coming.